CESSProject/doc-v2/tokenomics/rewards.md

-The CESS Network has strategically chosen to allocate a significant portion of its Total Token Supply (TTS) to mining rewards—an initiative aimed at strengthening its ecosystem.
+The CESS Network has strategically chosen to allocate a significant portion of its Total Token Supply (TTS) to mining rewards-an initiative aimed at strengthening its ecosystem.
 This allocation clearly reflects the network's recognition of the value contributed by its participants.
 The rationale behind this distribution is as follows:

 **Consensus Node Operators**:
 As the backbone of the CESS Network, consensus node operators provide essential computing power, bandwidth, and storage.
 The incentive fund is designed to attract more operators and ensure their continued commitment.